prince6265/IQA-Repo/C# and OOPs/oopsC#.md

 - SortedSet<T>: It represents a collection of objects that are maintained in sorted order.
 - SortedDictionary<TKey, TValue>: It represents a collection of key/value pairs that are sorted on the key.
 - LinkedList<T>: It represents a doubly linked list.
+### Question :- What is Auto Mapper in C# ?
+- AutoMapper is a popular open-source library in C# that simplifies mapping data between different classes or objects.
+It helps eliminate repetitive and error-prone code when copying data from one object to another.
+AutoMapper is especially useful in scenarios like mapping database entities to DTOs (Data Transfer Objects) or ViewModel objects.
+- The AutoMapper in C# is a mapper between two objects.
+That is, AutoMapper is an Object-Object Mapper.
+It maps the properties of two different objects by transforming the input object of one type to the output object of another.
+### Question:- What is Event-Bubbling ?
+- vent bubbling in C# refers to the process where an event triggered by a child element is passed (or "bubbled up") to its parent elements.
+In other words, the event starts from the most specific (child) element and moves up through the hierarchy to more general (parent) elements.
+This concept is most commonly encountered in GUI applications like WPF or web-based frameworks.
+> Real ife example:
+  - Imagine you have a party with multiple levels of hierarchy:
+    - Parent: The house
+    - Child: A room in the house
+    - Grandchild: A table inside the room
+  - Now, someone accidentally knocks a glass off the table.
+This event is noticed first by the table, then the room, and finally the house (if the table and room do not handle it specifically).
+### Question  :- What is view State?
+- ViewState in ASP.NET is a mechanism used to maintain the state of controls on a web page across postbacks.
+It stores the state of a web page (like the values of form fields, drop-down selections, etc.) between user interactions so that the page remembers what it looked like after it is refreshed or submitted.

+> Real-Life Example:
+  - Imagine you're filling out an online shopping form to order a product.
+You type your name, select the product, and choose the quantity.
+Before clicking "Submit," you accidentally refresh the page.Normally, you'd lose all your entered information after the refresh.
+But with ViewState, the page reloads and retains the entered data so you don't have to start over.
+### Question :- What is rendering?
+- rendering is the process of displaying something on a screen so that people can see and interact with it.
+In programming, rendering is when the computer takes the code (like HTML, CSS, and JavaScript) and turns it into a visual output, like a webpage or an app interface.
 ### Question :- a private virtual method can be overridden in a derived class ?
 - In C#, you cannot declare a private method as virtual because it would contradict the purpose of each keyword.
 - a private method can not be accessible outside its class so making it as virtual does not make any sense.